Driving Licence on CV Guidelines: Dos and Don’ts

 It also builds confidence.
 Instead of worrying about where to start, you know to begin with context, move into the action you took, and finish with results.
 That structure keeps you calm and ensures you hit all the important points.

 Most importantly, CAR puts the spotlight on you.
-It’s also useful for sharing relevant short stories as part of your answers to questions such as: Tell me about yourself.
+It’s also useful for sharing relevant short stories as part of your answers to questions such as: Tell me about yourself and what are your weaknesses?

 It makes sure the interviewer understands what you contributed, rather than just hearing about the situation or the team effort.